 Georgia’s foreign partners approved of the chance to once and for all let Georgia’s political divisions be decided within the Parliament, rather than on the streets.
 Georgians agreed too: the proportional system had, according to pollsters, 85% of public support.

-Yet, the same polls suggested, that albeit remaining the largest party, Georgian Dream was likely to lose power in fully proportional elections.
-By binning the bill, Oligarch Bidzina Ivanishvili tried to protect his investment, but in so doing, he delivered a major blow to Georgia’s already crumbling democratic façade.
+Yet, the same polls suggested, that while remaining the largest party, Georgian Dream was likely to lose power in fully proportional elections.
+By binning the bill he himself initiated, Bidzina Ivanishvili tried to protect his oligarchic hold on power.
+But in doing so, he delivered a major blow to Georgia’s already crumbling democratic façade.

-GD lost its “liberal façade” in the process, as the top fresh-faced and English-speaking MPs quit in furor.
+By going for the hard exit instead, GD lost its “liberal façade” when its top fresh-faced and English-speaking MPs quit in furor.
 But their services seem no longer needed.
 The oligarch has an adulterated copy of the political system ready to substitute the real one, replete with fake opposition and manipulated debate.

-For years already, the pro-governmental media, its aligned plethora of online outlets and social media trolls and bots have been pushing illiberal message akin to those that gained currency in the West both, from the far left and far right.
-Pro-governmental televisions have been carefully crafting either anti-Western message or illiberal message disguised to be Western-inspired.
+For years already, the pro-governmental media, its aligned plethora of online outlets, social media trolls and bots have been pushing illiberal message akin to those that gained currency in the West both on the far left and far right.
+Pro-governmental televisions have been carefully crafting anti-Western message wrapped in a Western-inspired shell.

 If the public and western partners accept the oligarch’s faked reality, Georgian Dream victory in 2020 elections will seal the transition towards illiberal, oligarchic system.